jantman/awslimitchecker/docs/source/getting_started.rst

   an optional maximum time limit).
 See
   :ref:`Getting Started - Trusted Advisor <getting_started.trusted_advisor>`
   for more information.
+- Supports retrieving current limits from the Service Quotas service.
 - Optionally send current usage and limit metrics to a :ref:`metrics store <cli_usage.metrics>` such as Datadog.
 - Optionally send warning/critical alerts to an :ref:`alert provider <cli_usage.alerts>`, such as PagerDuty.